dsgruss/brain/README.md

 prototype software modules.
 This is more or less used as a "staging ground" for different module and protocol concepts before committing them to microcontroller code and physical hardware.

-The primary interface to the libary is in the `brain.Module` object, which mediates all of the patching and dataflow between all other modules on the network.
+The primary interface to the library is in the `brain.Module` object, which mediates all of the patching and dataflow between all other modules on the network.
 Typically, a module only needs to be written as a processor on the input state to the output state and handle the associated user interface.